Interested in being a Solidarity Sundays host?

 What’s an Infoscript and how/when do I get it?

 Each month the SolSun leaders create a national infoscript that we share (as a Google doc) with all hosts, so that all SolSun chapters are doing coordinated, simultaneous actions.
-Infoscripts are shared with all hosts (via a Google Group and a Slack channel) the Thursday before the meetings.
+Infoscripts are shared with all hosts (via email and Facebook) the Thursday before the meetings.
 Infoscripts have background info on issues, along with a set of coordinated actions (phonecalls, letter writing, etc) and contact info for MoCs (Members of Congress) and other elected officials.
-They also have suggested topics for faciliated conversations, which basically means that the host guides people through small and large group discussions on various topics.
+They may also have suggested topics for facilitated conversations, which basically means that the host guides people through small and large group discussions on various topics.
 You can follow exactly what is on the infoscript; add additional info and actions; or do your own thing entirely.
 We strongly encourage SolSun chapters to act locally as well—add to the infoscript, create your own call scripts, or come up with your own local actions.
 For examples of past infoscripts, go here

 How does childcare work?
 Does every chapter offer it?
 Do I have to?